Kernel Metrics and Learning for Borel MDPs: Identifiability and Adaptive Control: Introduction

 \subsection{Contributions}

-\begin{itemize} \item {\it Topologies on Kernels for Identifiability and Robustness to Identification Errors} In Proposition \ref{proposition} and \ref{prop 4.5}, we present two conditions on the space of kernels which entail that pointwise weak convergence of kernels implies continuous weak convergence.
-These lead to the continuity of the optimal cost under pointwise weak convergence in kernels which, in turn, implies robustness of the optimal cost to kernel identifiability errors. \item \textit{Non-Parametric Data-Driven Identifiability} \begin{enumerate}
+\begin{itemize} \item {\bf Topologies on Kernels: Implication Relations, Conditions for Robustness and Continuity, and Compactness of the Space of Kernels.} To facilitate our kernel based analysis, we first develop relations between pointwise weak convergence, continuous weak convergence and uniform weak convergence.
+Notably, we show that pointwise weak convergence of kernels implies continuous weak convergence under the existence of equicontinuous densities (Proposition \ref{prop pointwise implies cont under densities}) and compactness of the set of candidate kernels under the bounded Lipschitz metric (Theorem \ref{kernel topologies}), respectively.
+These lead to the continuity of the optimal cost under pointwise weak convergence in kernels which, in turn, implies robustness of the optimal cost to kernel identifiability errors.
+Theorem \ref{them exisistence of eps-partitions} establishes an Arzel\'a-Ascoli type compactness criterion on the space of kernels.
+These mathematical results are critically utilized in the analysis to follow.

-\item {\bf Via Bayesian Learning} For a controlled Markov model with standard Borel spaces, in Theorem \ref{martingale convergent}, we show that if an exploration policy which satisfies certain conditions is adopted, then the true kernel can be learned up to any arbitrary error tolerance under uniform weak convergence through the recursive application of Bayesian updates.
-Moreover, we establish finite time convergence of the max-likelihood estimator. \item {\bf Via Empirical Learning} We show that by first discretizing the state and action spaces, one can learn the kernel of an approximate MDP which can then be used to obtain near optimal solutions (See Theorem \ref{computational learning theorem I}). \end{enumerate}